Kit Harington Tells ‘Game Of Thrones’ Critics To ‘Go F*** Themselves’

 As for fans, in a huge fan base in which a massive group of people is passionate about a show, it’s practically impossible for some of them to not be disappointed.

-Furthermore, it’s not clear to whom Harington is responding, in expressing a hostile attitude towards the reaction to the show, before that reaction has even happened.
+Furthermore, it’s not clear to whom Harington is responding in expressing a hostile attitude toward the reaction to the show before that reaction has even happened.